Your 3 month old won’t nap unless held, can’t sleep in the crib or longer than 30 minutes? Here are 6 secrets to get your baby to sleep!

 I’m a huge fan of putting babies down drowsy but awake.
 I truly believe we need to give them the opportunity each nap time to fall asleep on their own (otherwise, how else will they learn?).

-Except for many of us, we’ve dealt with the Dreaded Wake-Up—when the baby wakes up the minute we put him down.
-Even after we think he’s already asleep.
+Except you may have dealt with the Dreaded Wake-Up—when she wakes up the minute you put her down.
+Even after you think she’s already asleep.

 The trick?
-Do the “arm test” to see if he’s really in deep sleep.
-Before you put your baby down, hold his hand up in the air and let it go.
-If it falls and flops back down, then he’s likely in deep sleep.
-If he pulls away, moves or squirms, then he’s not (and will likely wake up if you try to put him down).
+Do the “arm test” to see if she’s really in deep sleep.
+Before you put her down, hold her hand up in the air and let it go.
+If it falls and flops back down, then she’s likely in deep sleep.
+If she pulls away, moves, or squirms, then she’s not (and will likely wake up if you try to put her down).

 3. “Tug” your baby’s pacifier